Alum Rock Park: Fork in the creek

 Penitencia Creek has two main sources which converge at the "horse bridge" near the uphill end of the creek trail.
 The fork from the north is Penitencia and originates from Cherry Flat Reservoir.
 Alum Rock Falls is within the park but the City of San Jose has marked this part of the park as off limits since the 1980s.
 The creek from the south is Arroyo Aguague and originates in Grant Ranch.
 Although a couple miles of this lush canyon are within the park, this area too is off limits to visitors.

 Youth Science Institute

 Opened in 1953, the Youth Science Institute - Alum Rock Science and Nature Center, operated by the Youth Science Institute, features natural history exhibits and a collection of live teaching animals, including several injured and non-releasable hawks and owls that are found in the region.
 The center offers nature and science school and group programs, after-school science and summer camp programs.

 Animals that are commonly found throughout the park are displayed in the center.
 There is an exhibit of taxidermy birds that is sectioned off into owls, hawks, seabirds, and waterfowl.
 Animal remains are set up throughout the center and labeled accordingly.
 There is a separate room for live animals that are kept in their designated space along with a brief description of each animal.
 Occasionally, there is a pair of owls that roam free within the room.
-The staff is helpful and willing to answer any questions as well as provide you with a tour once the appropriate admission fee is paid.
-Brochures and information packets of plants and animals found in Alum Rock Park are available at the front desk.